warrengb/BlazorTSInterop/README.md

 > Microsoft.TypeScript.MSBuild process is no longer needed as it is bypassed the webpack typescript pre-build.

 > No harm done leaving it in for this demo.<br>
-> Or you can delete by right click remove.
+> Or you can select and delete to remove.

 &nbsp;&nbsp;&nbsp;&nbsp;![ScreenShot](readme/image21.png)